rjonczy/til/content/posts/authenticate-to-ghcr-io.md

 ---

-Today I Learned: authenticate to ghcr.io registry in order to pull docker images from private repos.
+Today I Learned: authenticate to ghcr.io registry

+In order to pull docker images from private repos you need to authenticate to docker registry first.

 1. Create PAT (Github's Personal Access Token) - classic